golden-mask/blogger-assets/README.md

 Includes a "Follow Us" section for social media links.

 Features a "Tags" section to categorize content.

+Key Structural Changes
+Sidebar Removed: The traditional sidebar has been completely removed to provide a cleaner, full-width main content area.

+Blogger Navigation Removed: Any default Blogger navigation bar elements have been removed from the template's HTML to streamline the design.

 Repository Contents
 style.css: The main stylesheet containing all the custom CSS rules for the modernized Blogger template.
 This file dictates the visual appearance, layout (Grid & Flexbox), responsiveness, and styling of all new features.